obfuscatedgenerated/blog/_posts/2023-06-15-fix-vmware-sound.md

 ## The solution

-The solution is to disable VBS, which can be done using the following command:
+The solution is to disable VBS on the host machine, which can be done using the following command:

 <a name="command"></a>